jove4015/clever-frog/PROMPTS.md

 - OK.
 We are looking good.
 Now when someone enters a bad search that returns no results, the UI doesn't respond well.
 I'd like to add handling to show a friendly error message like "No books were found, please try a different search!".
 In this case, the pagination should not appear and the search bar should stay centered on screen waiting for the next search request.
 - Now, here's one more fun edge case.
 If the goodreads API returns exactly one book, this fails right now, because instead of an array, results.work contains just one goodreadsWorkSchema object.
 Can we add handling for this third possibility?
 Also - before you make your changes, I've already added handling for yet another case, which is where results is just a string (this is when no results at all are returned).
 Please also preserve that handling that I've already added.
 - Great.
 As one last bit of finesse, I'd like to show progress while a network request is in progress.
 Right now, when you execute a new search or go to the next page, it clears out the existing books immediately and then leaves the page blank briefly before the next results come back.
 Instead of doing that, I would like to leave the current results displayed until new results are ready to be displayed - only hiding the results if no results come back in the new request.
 I would also like to have a spinner displayed either (a) to the right of the search box, or (b) on the top right of the screen, if hasResults is true.
+- The search input is not currently shrinking.  let's remove the width: 400px from the style for the input wrapper to fix this.
+- OK.  now, the input is too small on the initial screen.
+Let's fix it so that the input stays centered properly on smaller screens and always takes up at least 400px or 80% of the window width, whichever is smaller, when we don't have results.
+- Instead of 80%, I've updated the style to use 80vw.
+This seems to work better.
+- I would like the top bar to stay fixed when scrolling.
+Add a wrapping div around the top-bar with position sticky and top 0.
+Also remove the margin-top: 20px  from results-state, and move that margin-top to the top-bar, so that that margin also stays fixed.
+- OK.
+I've gone through and made some styling updates just to add finesse.
+Please preserve these changes going forward.
+- Right now, I see a lot of type errors in App.vue.
+One issue is that some of the state variables are initialized to null and not properly typed.
+- I updated server.js to fix the type handling around workData.
+When we retrieve the response from the server, we aren't providing any type information on the response payload.
+Can you add a zod validator after response.json() is called to ensure that the type of the response conforms to the type of the server response?
+Zod is already imported into the file for you.

 ## Final Stats